2TallTyler/2TallTyler/README.md

 I'm a self-taught game developer looking for an entry-level job working on strategy games.

-If your game has (or needs) trains, I'm your guy.
+If your game has trains or other transportation logistics, I'm your guy.

 ---